johnston9/MS3-Shot-Caller/README.md

 to be made in any way public.

-I researched the topic of copyright when it comes to the use of screenshots of tv shows used for non-profit student purposes and although it is somewhat of a grey area the general consensus is that it come under the "Fair Use Doctrine".
+I researched the topic of copyright when it comes to the use of screenshots of tv shows used for non-profit purposes and concluded that the use of fragments of these images in this manner in the app come under the "Fair Use Doctrine".
 Also in terms of the 4-factor balancing test that it is accessed under the usage in this project is fair.

-See documentation for more info in copyright.docx.
+I also cleared it with the college staff.

 ### Acknowledgements